ernestio/ernest-site-docs/content/developer/index.md

 All these messages are replied with an appended «.done» or «.error» word to the subject, so the sender will know if the action was a success or a failure.

+# Component Message structure
+There are a number of internal fields used by components (always prefixed with `_`) that must be present:

+- `_action`:  The action required by the component.
+This can be one of `create`, `update`, `delete`, `find` or `get`.
+- `_component`:  The component type, i.e. `instance`, `network`, `firewall`.
+- `_component_id`:  The composite ID of the component.
+This is constructed by a components type and its name, i.e. `instance::web-1`
+- `_provider`:  The type of provider that the component will be provisioned on.
+- `_state`:  The current state of the component.
+Can be one of `errored`, `waiting`, `running`, `completed`

+These fields are leveraged by scheduler to construct the omitted event subject.

 ## Service structure
 The microservices can be categorized into different families:

-- The Public family holds every service with a public or private interface intended to be used by the end user.
-Api Gateway Monit Logger
+- The Public family holds every service with a public or private interface intended to be used by the end user [Api Gateway, Monit, Logger].

-- Data stores are a crud over nats interface to interact with persistent data
+- Data stores are a crud over nats interface to interact with persistent data.
-- Definition Mappers map the input yaml on a valid internal definition
+- The Definition Mapper maps the input yaml on a valid internal mapping.
-- The Workflow manager takes care of processing the necessary steps to build a service
+- The Scheduler takes care of processing the necessary steps to build a service.
-- Builders are processing lists of components
-- Adapters are processing a single component
 - Connectors are connecting Ernest with third party providers in order to process a component.

-Additionally we use ? to group these families into:
+We group these families into:

 - Frontend (Public + Stores)
-- Backend (Mappers + Core + Builders + Adapters + Connectors)
+- Backend (Mapper + Core + Connectors)

 ## Public
 ### API Gateway
-The api-gateway is exposing a public REST api, locked with JWT authentication, so every authenticated user can interact with its endpoints
+The api-gateway is exposing a public REST api, locked with JWT authentication, so every authenticated user can interact with its endpoints.

 ### Monit
 This service is sending real time information about service creation to the end user by keeping a stream open with the client.